 There are all sorts of mathematical factors in this parameter.
 But, in simple terms, it means the following:

-Suppose a consumer takes out a loan and does not repay the loan for one calendar year.
+Suppose a consumer takes out a short term loan UK and does not repay the loan for one calendar year.
 This parameter is the percentage of the interest paid for the year, including all expenses.
 For example, suppose we took a loan of £100 from an institution giving a loan with a 20% APR.
 After a year, we will have a debt of £120, including all related costs.
 It does not matter if you call them ‘Credit Allocation Fees’ or ‘fee for the bank manager’s hair appointment’ – everything is included in it.

 In most European countries, Britain in particular, the duty of the private banking institutions that provide loans is to publish its ‘Representative APR.’
 This will be an average APR (for it is impossible to know if the person reading the publication is a good customer or a dangerous one).
 When it comes to loans, APR is the accepted parameter – it stands for ‘Annual Percentage Rate’.